Christopher Hatton: Death

-Despite his successes Hatton died with large debts, a few years after his Holdenby mansion was completed in 1583.
+Despite his successes, Hatton died with large debts a few years after his Holdenby mansion was completed in 1583.
 Hatton claimed to refuse to sleep there until Queen Elizabeth I would do so.
-The remains of the original Holdenby House are a room incorporated into a replacement building in the 1870s; part of the pillared doorway with two arches inscribed with the date 1583 in the gardens; and drawings and plans.
+The remains of the original Holdenby House are a room incorporated into a replacement building in the 1870s; part of the pillared doorway contains two arches, inscribed with the date 1583 in the gardens, as well as drawings and plans.
 He had begun to build his other country house, Kirby Hall, in 1570.
 It was based on French architectural designs and expanded in Classical style over the decades.

 Hatton's health declined in 1591.
 The Queen visited him on 11 November.
 Nine days later he died at Ely Place and was given a state funeral at St Paul's Cathedral on 16 December.
 A grand monument to him stood at the high altar of Old St Paul's, "towering above it – an outrage to the susceptibilities of the devout but an object of marvel to London sightseers – until the Great Fire of 1666 dethroned and destroyed it."
 Hatton is listed on a modern monument in the crypt as one of the important graves lost.

+Although he seems to have had an illegitimate daughter, Hatton never married, and his large and valuable estates descended to his nephew, Sir William Newport (1560–1597), son of his sister Dorothy Hatton, who took the surname Hatton.
+When the latter died without male issue in 1597, the estates passed to Sir Christopher Hatton's first cousin once removed and namesake godson, another Sir Christopher Hatton (died 1619), whose son and successor, Christopher became Baron Hatton of Kirby and his son Christopher became Viscount Hatton.
+This line still continues with the Finch-Hattons.